 Prep stars from Ohio and West Virginia will vie at Wheeling Island Stadium, climaxing a week of pageantry and camaraderie.
-The game is one of the features of the summer season and marks the official kickoff of the high school football for 2011.
+The game is one of the highlights of summer and marks the official kickoff of the 2013 high school football season.

-The players have been put through a rigorous practice schedule in oppressive weather conditions.
-Despite the abbreviated preparation time, we are certain Coach Dave Bruney (Ohio) and Coach Mark Batton (West Virginia) will have their respective teams primed to perform at peak levels.
+The players have been put through a rigorous practice schedule in challenging weather conditions.
+Despite the abbreviated preparation time, we are certain Coach Mark Holenka (Ohio) and Coach Mike Young (West Virginia) will have their respective teams primed to perform at peak levels.

 We wish both sides the best of luck and we are rooting for an injury-free contest.